Acid Steel

 Temper Brittleness

-The loss in impact resistance that is present
+The loss in impact resistance that

 in some low and medium carbon alloy steels